RepairNow/RepairNow/README.md

-# Turborepo Docker starter
+# RepairNow Monorepo

-This is an V1 TurboRepo based on an official Docker starter Turborepo.
+This repository is based on an official Docker starter Turborepo.

 Changed NextJS front app by the vueJS app provided by Antoine Pollet config